karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Helper/ServiceContainerHelper/getInstance.md

 - blueMode: string.
 Defines how the blue service container is re-created  (only applies if type=blue).
      - create: will re-create the service container every time
      - frozen: (default value) will never re-create the service container once it exists
-     - auto: if the environment is dev: will recreate the service container only if the service configuration has changed, and if environment is not dev, then will use the frozen mode.
+     - auto: if the environment is dev: will recreate the service container only if the service configuration has changed.